vinyldns/vinyldns/modules/docs/src/main/tut/operator/setup-portal.md

 # Using the Portal Docker Image
 The Portal server is provided as a [VinylDNS Portal Image](https://hub.docker.com/r/vinyldns/portal/).

+The API server is _stateless_, allowing you to run multiple instances in multiple data centers for high-availability purposes.

 ## Volume mounts
 * `/opt/docker/lib_extra` - place here additional jar files that need to be loaded into the classpath when the application starts up.